 Tamron 28-75mm f/2.8 Di III RXD on Amazon:

 Hunting for universal zoom lens for any system usually ends in buying whatever is the current creme of the crop 24-70mm.
 Or at least something with a similar range and much inferior optical qualities.
-I bought A7R II with that in mind – I just sold my Vario-Sonnar T* 24-70mm ZA SSM I had on my A-mount (I never liked it), so I instantly started looking at the Sony FE 24-70mm f/2.8 GM.
+I bought A7R II with that in mind – I’ve sold my Vario-Sonnar T* 24-70mm ZA SSM I had on my A-mount (I never liked it), so I instantly started looking at the Sony FE 24-70mm f/2.8 GM.
 It kept nagging at me that I have to spend at least 1600-1700 EUR to get it even from the gray market, but more to the point – the whole reason I love the idea of mirrorless cameras is they are so compact.
 And this thing is huge.
-Not like the Trump wall, of course, but it big and heavy.
+Not like the Trump wall, of course, but it is big and heavy, and the balance is terrible.
 At least it’s regarded as near faultless, much not like the old 24-70 versions for the A-mount and the new f/4 lens with similar range for the E-mount.

 Some general info